Tactical Look: Red Bulls, Sounders experiment ahead of FS1 clash

 Seattle

 The defending champion Sounders are faced with a unique dilemma.
-They must integrate Clint Dempsey, one of the greatest American players of all-time, into a team that finished 2016 with only four losses in the 18 matches they played without him.
+They must integrate Clint Dempsey, one of the greatest American players of all-time, into a team that finished 2016 with only four losses in the 18 matches they played after he was diagnosed with an irregular heartbeat.

 In the first two games of 2017, Seattle have deployed Dempsey and Jordan Morris through the middle and Nicolas Lodeiro playing a wide midfield role.
 The system is best described as a 4-4-2 or a 4-2-3-1, but those numbers can’t describe Lodeiro’s license to roam, the overlapping of left back Joevin Jones, or the angles created by Dempsey’s craft.
 Indeed, so far Seattle has shown flashes of excellence in their attack which are reminiscent of the best days of Deuce and Oba: